Abhinav08bhatt/21-Python-Projects/readme.md

 - [ ] [**Shortest Path Finder**](./n-shortest-path-finder) (advanced)
   - Date of completion:

-- Exams and Practicals are going on and I have lot of acadmics pending
-> 9 Dec 2025 : could not work

-> 10 Dec 2025 : could not work

-> 11 Dec 2025 : could not work

-> 12 Dec 2025 : could not work

-> 13 Dec 2025 : could not work

-> 14 Dec 2025 : could not work

-> 15 Dec 2025 : could not work

-> 16 Dec 2025 : could not work

-> 17 Dec 2025 : could not work

-> 18 Dec 2025 : could not work

-> 19 Dec 2025 : could not work

 - [ ] **NBA Stats and Current Scores** (medium)
   - Date of completion: